Asharoken Beach Coastal Storm Damage Risk Reduction Feasibility Study

-June 30, 2015 - The Corps of Engineers attended a Board of Trustees Work Session to provide a status update to Mayor Gregory Letica and the Board of Trustees 7 PM at the Northport Power Plant.
+June 30, 2015 - The U.S. Army Corps of Engineers attended a Board of Trustees Work Session to provide a status update to Mayor Gregory Letica and the Board of Trustees 7 PM at the Northport Power Plant.
 Stephen Couch, Chief, Coastal Mgmt Branch presented information on the current status of the feasibility study.
 Download a copy of the presentation slides.

 April 23, 2009 – The Village of Asharoken’s Mayor Patricia Irving coordinated a public meeting held at 7 PM at the Northport Middle School.
 The New York District Team presented information on the feasibility study status and information on regulatory permits.

 Ms. Chris Rasmussen, Project Engineer, provided a presentation on the Sediment Transport Analysis.
 Download a copy of the presentation slides.

 Ms. Megan Jadrosich, Project Manager, provided a presentation on the Feasibility Study Status.
 Download a copy of the presentation slides.